 It’s available in stores around the world and I’ve got to spend some time with a test-sample, enough to put together a few impressions on this machine and run a set of standard tests.
 I’ll be sharing them with you in this post.

-Update: Asus will release an updated version of this model, called the UX305CA, which is pretty much the same device, but with Skylake hardware inside.
+Update: Asus released an updated version of this model, called the UX305CA, which is pretty much the same device, but with Skylake hardware inside.

 The specs sheet for the Asus Zenbook UX305LA

 Screen 13.3 inch, 1920 x 1080 px resolution, IPS, matte, non-touch

 Processor Intel Broadwell U Core i5-5200U

 Memory 8 GB LPDDR3

 Storage 128 GB M.2 SATA3 SSD (Micron M600)